List of DC Comics characters: K: Victoria Kord in other media

 Victoria Kord appears in Blue Beetle, portrayed by Susan Sarandon.
 In addition to being the CEO of Kord Industries, she has a niece named Jennifer "Jenny" Kord and is served by Ignacio Carapax.
 Displeased by Ted's activities, Victoria attempts to use the Blue Beetle scarab to develop and mass-produce the OMAC project.
 However, Jenny steals the scarab and gives it to Jaime Reyes.
 Victoria sends Carapax to kill him and retrieve the scarab, but Jaime discovers Victoria killed Carapax's mother and reveals it to him.
-Carapax subsequently betrays and kills Victoria by dragging her into the explosions.
+Carapax subsequently betrays and kills Victoria.

 Kordax

-Kordax is a character appearing in American comic books published by DC Comics.

-Kordax is a semi-immortal ancestor of Aquaman who commands all sea life.
+Kordax is an ancestor of Aquaman who commands all sea life.
 He was born to Queen Cora of Poseidonis but abandoned at birth due to his grotesque, green-scaled body, managing to survive in the ocean thanks to his mental control over sea creatures.
 As an adult, he returned to Atlantis leading an army of sharks in a failed bid for the throne.
 His punishment included the loss of his left hand (replaced with a sword) and banishment.
 Kordak was later killed by Aquaman.